 API Approach

-Headless CMS exposes content via REST or GraphQL APIs.
-This approach lets you fetch and manipulate content using standard web protocols, making integrating with various frontend frameworks and applications seamless.
-REST or GraphQL APIs ensure your content is accessible and can be delivered efficiently to different platforms.
+Headless CMS exposes content via REST or GraphQL APIs, enabling content delivery through standardized web protocols.
+This API-first approach lets you fetch and manipulate content using HTTP/2 or HTTP/3, making integration with various frontend frameworks straightforward.
+REST or GraphQL APIs ensure your content is accessible and can be delivered efficiently to different platforms and devices.

-BaaS provides backend services through software development kits (SDKs) and REST APIs.
-These SDKs simplify integration by offering pre-built functions and methods to interact with the backend.
-While this can speed up development, it may also limit flexibility compared to a headless CMS's more open API approach.
+BaaS provides backend services through software development kits (SDKs) and APIs including REST and other protocols.
+These SDKs simplify integration by offering pre-built functions and methods to interact with the backend services.

 Customization